Franklin Probate and Estate Litigation Attorney

 Disputes Over Estate Administration

-• Executor Misconduct: The executor is responsible for managing the estate according to the will and state law.
+- Executor Misconduct: The executor is responsible for managing the estate according to the will and state law as part of the estate planning process.
 If the executor is accused of mismanagement, such as failing to properly distribute assets or acting in their own interest, this can lead to litigation.

 Trust Disputes

-• Interpretation of Trust Terms: Disagreements may arise over the meaning of the terms in a trust document, leading to litigation to clarify or enforce the trust.
+- Interpretation of Trust Terms: Disagreements may arise over the meaning of the terms in a trust document, leading to Trust Litigation to clarify or enforce the trust.

 THE PROCESS OF ESTATE AND PROBATE LITIGATION